Frequently Asked Questions

 The information below provides answers to many of the questions that clients ask before starting therapy.
 You will also find information about my rates, payment options, etc. If you have any other questions, please do not hesitate to contact me for more information.

 WHAT IF I AM UNDECIDED ABOUT STARTING THERAPY?

 Many people contemplate seeking therapy for a while before they schedule an appointment.
 It can be difficult to navigate the process of finding a therapist who may be a good fit for you and intimidating to share personal information with someone you don't know well.
-These are some of the reasons that I offer a free, no obligation 45-minute initial consultation.
-This way, we can get to know one another a bit and you can determine whether you'd like to continue to work with me, at no cost to you.
+These are some of the reasons that I offer a free, no obligation 20-minute phone consultation.
+This way, we can get to know one another a bit and you can determine whether you'd like to schedule an in-person appointment with me.
 After starting therapy, if at any time you decide that therapy is not helpful enough, you can stop.
 Therefore, there is little risk to starting this process, yet there is the potential for big reward.
-You can click here to schedule your free initial consultation or call me at 267-551-1060.
+You can click here to schedule your free phone consultation or call me at 267-551-1060.